andrew-b-westlund/SeniorProject-Spring2023/README.md

 Input: When executing the program, a -f flag followed by the input file's location should be included (babyTest.txt).
 This file should be formatted as a repeated sequence of PaperID PublicationYear EntityTypeID EntityID.
 If the file is in binary format, the -b flag should be included.

-A file with new edges can be added by including the -i flag followed by the file.
+A file with new edges can be added by including the -i flag followed by the file (babyInc.txt).
 The edges should be in the same format as the first file's: PaperID PublicationYear EntityTypeID EntityID.
 If this file is binary, you can add the -n flag.

 There are four different primitives that are described in the final report.
 Each primitive's flag is meant to be followed by how many times that primitive is to be performed.